pyfar/sofar/docs/examples.rst

     sofa = sf.Sofa("SimpleFreeFieldHRIR")

-The return value `sofa` is a sofar.Sofa object filled with the default values of the `SimpleFreeFieldHRIR` convention.
+The return value `sofa` is a :code:`sofar.Sofa` object filled with the default values of the `SimpleFreeFieldHRIR` convention.
 Note that ``sf.Sofa()`` can also return a sofa object that has only the mandatory attributes.
 However, it is recommended to start with all attributes and discard empty optional attributes before saving the data.

-To list all attributes inside a SOFA object, try the following
+To list all attributes inside a SOFA object, type the following

 .. code-block:: python